TheLaughingDuck/Default-DiscordBot/README.md

 ## Introduction and Purpose
 A clonable repository that can be used as a starting point for new discord bot projects.
-This repo contains my own instructions or "modus operandi", and might not work for you.
+This repo contains my own instructions, and might not work for you.
 Follow the instructions under "Getting started" below to get started.

 ## Getting started